rleonard21/hotwire-controller/hardware.md

 This controller uses the INA219 current sensor with a 0.01 ohm shunt to measure the electrical characteristics of the circuit.
 The sensor reports various voltages, output current, and power dissipation of the power section over the I2C protocol.
-Currently, this information is only displayed on the LCD to indicate the current output settings of the power module.
-Future plans may include automatic PID control over the switching duty cycle to maintain a particular power output.
+Starting with the `v1.1.0` firmware, the device uses a programmable-gain PID controller to modulate the duty cycle of the power stage based on the power reading from the INA219.

 ### Rotary Encoder
 The rotary encoder is the main avenue for interfacing with the controller.
 The encoder's two